-International Journal of Bifurcation and Chaos © World Scientific Publishing Company AN INTRINSICALLY THREE DIMENSIONAL FRACTAL M. FERNÁNDEZ-GUASTI^{} Lab. de Óptica Cuántica, Depto. de Física, Universidad A. Metropolitana - Iztapalapa, 09340 México D.F., Ap. postal.
+The conclusion is not very informative, so it remains unclear what is the main content of the paper.
+The conclusion has been fully rewritten.
+I have been more specific regarding the contributions of the manuscript.
+Also, I have tried to highlight the similarities and differences with the M-set in complex and hyperbolic two dimensional spaces. yours, Hann Jeney Manuscript Click here to download Manuscript: int3Dfrac-ijbc-rev2.tex International Journal of Bifurcation and Chaos © World Scientific Publishing Company AN INTRINSICALLY THREE DIMENSIONAL FRACTAL M. FERNÁNDEZ-GUASTI^{} Lab. de Óptica Cuántica, Depto. de Física, Universidad A. Metropolitana - Iztapalapa, 09340 México D.F., Ap. postal.
 55-534, MEXICO mfg@xanum.uam.mx, url: http://luz.izt.uam.mx Received (to be inserted by publisher) The quadratic iteration is mapped using a non distributive real scator algebra in three dimensions.
-The bound set, labeled $c2i0\mathbb{E}{+}^{2}$, has a rich fractal like boundary.
-Periodic points on the scalar axis are necessarily surrounded by off axis divergent magnitude surfaces.
+The bound set \mathbf{S} has a rich fractal like boundary.
+Periodic points on the scalar axis are necessarily surrounded by off axis divergent magnitude points.
 There is a one to one correspondence of this set with the bifurcation diagram of the logistic map.
-The three dimensional set exhibits self-similar 3D copies of the elementary fractal along the negative scalar axis.
+The three dimensional \mathbf{S} set exhibits self-similar 3D copies of the elementary fractal along the negative scalar axis.
 These 3D copies correspond to the windows amid the chaotic behavior of the logistic map.
 Nonetheless, the two dimensional projection becomes identical to the non-fractal quadratic iteration produced with hyperbolic numbers.
-Two and three dimensional renderings are presented to explore some of the features of the $c2i0\mathbb{E}{+}^{2}$ set.
-New algorithms are needed to visualize the intricacies of these higher dimensional fractal sets.
+Two and three dimensional renderings are presented to explore some of the features of this set.
 Keywords: 3D bifurcations; Hyper-complex numbers; 3D hyperbolic numbers; Real scators; Quadratic iteration; Mandelbrot set, Discrete dynamical systems.
-1. Introduction Generalizations of hyperbolic or complex algebra to higher dimension division algebras is severely limited by Hurwitz and Frobenius theorems.
-However, if divisors of zero are permitted, the scope becomes much broader.
-Some group properties, such as commutativity can be recovered in four dimensions for example in Segre's quaternions and more generally with other Clifford algebras.
-Hyperbolic scator algebra is remarkable on two grounds: On the one hand, it exhibits commutative group properties in a restricted space where divisors of zero are excluded.
-On the other hand, it can be implemented in an arbitrary number of dimensions.
-However, these features are in detriment of distributivity.
-The scator product does not distribute over addition.
-Nonetheless, as we shall presently see, this restriction does not prevent the scator algebra number system from generating consistent iterated quadratic mappings.
-Although chaotic behavior in three dimensional dynamical systems abound, they are not so common in discrete dynamical systems.
+1. Introduction Although chaotic behavior in three dimensional dynamical systems abound, they are not so common in discrete dynamical systems.
 Two dimensional fractal structures have often been extended to higher dimensions.
-For example: Sierpinski triangles are extended to three dimensional tetrahedrons that produce square based pyramids; Sierpinski carpet into the three dimensional Menger sponge, sphere inversion fractals as a generalization of circle inversion [Leys, 2005]; Mandelbulb [Rama & Mishra, 2011], Mandelbox and several other approaches to generalizations of fractals in the complex plane to three or four dimensions.
+For example: Sierpinski triangles are extended to three dimensional tetrahedrons that produce square based pyramids; The Sierpinski carpet into the three dimensional Menger sponge, sphere inversion fractals as a generalization of circle inversion [Leys, 2005]; Mandelbulb [Rama & Mishra, 2011], Mandelbox and several other approaches to generalizations of fractals in the complex plane to three or four dimensions.
 However, these extensions do not always produce a higher dimensional fractal structure.
-Take, for example, ^{}permanent address of the author.
+Take, for example, quaternion quadratic iterations in parameter space that merely produce solids of revolution with an Mset section.
+The visualization of fractal geometry, even in two dimensions, is a rich subject [Blackledge, 2002].
+Visualization of three dimensional structures is even more complicated and requires elaborate time consuming algorithms [Dodge et al., 2008].
+It is not common practice to proceed the other way around.
+Namely, to produce a discrete three dimensional fractal structure and thereafter obtain two dimensional projections of such objects.
+In the present approach, the three dimensional product and addition operations required to produce a quadratic mapping are introduced.
+Generalizations of hyperbolic complex ($i^2 \equiv +1, i \notin \mathbb{R}$) or complex ($i^2 \equiv -1$) numbers to higher dimension division algebras is severely limited by Hurwitz and Frobenius theorems.
+However, if divisors of zero are permitted, the scope becomes much broader.
+The hyperbolic or real scator ^{}permanent address of the author.